rmenoli/Eye-blinking-SVM/README.md

 Secondly, we decided an experimental setting that could significantly highlight differences in those empirical measures among different periods (i.e. baseline, target period and target offset), taking the work of Leal and Vrij as reference.

 ### Video Interface
-Given a video as an input, firstly the program performs a pre-processing of the raw-data (i.e. for each frame, it detects facial landmarks, computes and normalizes the EAR values and arranges data in the form of table 1), secondly the already-trained SVM classifier computes the previsions (0 = opened eye, 1 = closed eye), then the sequence of 0’s and 1’s is converted into blinks / no blinks based on the empirical rule describe in 3.3, and finally the program returns, for each frame, an output like those showed in table 7.
+Given a video as an input, firstly the program performs a pre-processing of the raw-data (i.e. for each frame, it detects facial landmarks, computes and normalizes the EAR values and arranges data in the form of table 1), secondly the already-trained SVM classifier computes the previsions (0 = opened eye, 1 = closed eye), then the sequence of 0’s and 1’s is converted into blinks / no blinks (see "Report_final.pdf" for more details), and finally the program returns, for each frame, an output like those showed below.

 On the top, there is a real-time counter of blinks detected by the OpenCV and the SVM detectors up to that frame.
 Lower, it is shown the instant blink rate, which for frame x at instant t (in seconds) is computed considering the frames belonging to the interval (t-20; t).

 This 20 seconds time window is then plotted in the graph below, together with the normalized EAR value (blue line) for each frame belonging to the window; a red dot is shown corresponding to the frame at which the blink was detected.

 The last graph keeps track of the blink rate throughout the whole video and denotes the current frame by a vertical black line.
 This feature is very useful when looking at these empirical measures from a lie detection point of view.